darkaegisagain/FortranGL/README.md

 # FortranGL
 Interface to OpenGL 4.5+ using GLFW and GLEW on C side with Fortran interface routines

 This is intended to be copied and modified, there are too many type requirements to really make a generalized interface with OpenGL 4.5 and beyond.
-The C interface routines combine a bunch of mondain calls so you don't have to define each one... just call them with an interace function.
+The C interface routines combine a bunch of mondane calls so you don't have to define each one... just call them with an interace function.

 The simplest case is the cube.f90